Baire space: Definition

 The equivalence between these definitions is based on the associated properties of complementary subsets of $X$ (that is, of a set $A\subseteq X$ and of its complement $X\setminus A$) as given in the table below.

+The Baire space is kind of the qualitative version of the measure space.
+For example, the definition 6 above is analogous to the following fact for measure spaces: Whenever a countable union of sets has positive measure, at least one of the sets has positive measure.

+The advantage of the Baire category approach is that it works well in infinite dimensional cases, where the measure-theoretic approach runs into significant difficulties.

+The table below shows more ideas they share.
+However, they are not mathematically equivalent.
+There exist meagre sets that have positive Lebesgue measure.

 Baire category theorem

 The Baire category theorem gives sufficient conditions for a topological space to be a Baire space.